Jausmy/Obesity-Dashboard/README.md

 •	Converted columns to their appropriate data types.

-•	Converted numerical values in categorical columns to descriptive labels (e.g., 1 and 2 in the "Sex" column were converted to "Male" and "Female" respectively).
+•	Converted numerical values in categorical columns to descriptive labels (e.g. 1 and 2 in the "Sex" column were converted to "Male" and "Female" respectively).

 •	Corrected a misspelling in the "Physical Exercise" column.